aws-samples/cdk-keycloak/README.md

 To create single RDS instance for your testing or development environment, use `singleDbInstance` to turn on the single db instance deployment.

-Plesae note this is not recommended for production environment.
+Please note this is not recommended for production environment.

 ```ts
 new KeyCloak(stack, 'KeyCloak', {